-An asylum seeker whose claim has been rejected may submit a subsequent application to the Refugee Commissioner.
+An asylum seeker whose claim has been rejected may submit a subsequent application to the International Protection Agency.
 A person may apply for a subsequent application if he or she can provide elements or findings that were not presented before – subject to strict interpretation – at first instance.
-This evidence would have to be proof of which the applicant was either not aware of, or, which could not have been submitted before.
+This evidence would have to be proof of which the applicant was either not aware of or which could not have been submitted earlier.
 Such new elements need to be presented within 15 days of receiving the information.

-RefCom will first assess the admissibility of the subsequent application and if the application is deemed admissible, the applicant may be called for an interview, at the discretion of the Refugee Commissioner.
+The IPA will first assess the admissibility of the subsequent application and if the application is deemed admissible, the applicant may be called for an interview, at the discretion of the Agency.
 Once the application is evaluated, a decision on the case is communicated to the appellant in writing.
 Since there is no free legal aid at this stage of the proceedings, asylum seekers are almost entirely dependent on NGOs.

-Removal orders are only suspended once the applicant has formally been confirmed to be an asylum seeker by the Refugee Commissioner, since this confirmation triggers the general protection from non-refoulement guaranteed to all asylum seekers.
+Removal orders are only suspended once the applicant has formally been confirmed to be an asylum seeker by the IPA, since this confirmation triggers the general protection from non-refoulement guaranteed to all asylum seekers.

-In the eventuality that a subsequent application is deemed admissible but is not accepted on the merits, there is the possibility of appealing this decision to the Refugee Appeals Board within 15 days, in the same way as with the regular procedure.
+In the eventuality that a subsequent application is deemed admissible but is not accepted on the merits, there is the possibility of appealing this decision to the International Protection Appeals Tribunal within 15 days, in the same way as with the regular procedure.

-In case the subsequent application is deemed inadmissible when no new elements were found, the decision is immediately forwarded to the Refugee Appeals Board for a review, which does not allow for the applicant to appeal properly as provided by the Asylum Procedures Directive.
+In case the subsequent application is deemed inadmissible when no new elements were found, the decision is immediately forwarded to the IPAT for a review, which does not allow for the applicant to appeal properly as provided by the Asylum Procedures Directive.